imfing/hextra/docs/content/docs/guide/organize-files.md

 ### Scoping by Section

-For sites with multiple top-level sections that need different sidebars, define data files under `data/<lang>/sidebar/` mirroring the content tree.
-The lookup walks from the deepest matching section upward, so a more specific file wins:
+Data-driven sidebars are scoped per section.
+Place files under `data/<lang>/sidebar/` mirroring the content tree; the lookup walks from the deepest matching section upward, so a more specific file wins:

 {{< filetree/container >}}
   {{< filetree/folder name="data" >}}